HimasRafeek/secure-node-auth/docs/USER_DATA_ACCESS.md

 This guide shows you how to use **secure-node-auth** to protect routes and access data belonging to the authenticated user (like posts, comments, orders, etc.).

+> **v1.4.3+**: Full MySQL and PostgreSQL compatibility with automatic SQL conversion and result normalization.
+All examples work seamlessly with both databases.

 ## 🎯 Key Concept: `req.user`

 When a user is authenticated, the `auth.middleware()` adds the user's information to `req.user`: